Go Shiozaki: Record-breaking GHC Heavyweight Champion (2021–2025)

 The following month, Shiozaki was sidelined with an shoulder injury, which led to him return on April 16 at Green Journey in Sendai, announcing the would make his in-ring return on May 4 at Majestic.
 At Majestic, Shiozaki teamed with Kaito Kiyomiya and Yoshiki Inamura in a losing effort to KONGOH (Kenoh, Katsuhiko Nakajima and Manabu Soya).
 Afterwards, Nakajima decided to leave KONGOH to reform AXIZ with Shiozaki, which he accepted.
 AXIZ made their return match on May 14, losing to Kenoh and Soya.
 After a draw between Nakajima and Kenoh on May 31, Shiozaki challenged Kenoh to a match, which he lost on June 22.
 In August, Shiozaki took part in the 2023 N-1 Victory, finishing the tournament with a record of four wins, two losses, and a draw against Manabu Soya in their head-to-head match, meaning that both finished leveled on points in their block.
 This led to NOAH setting up a rematch between them to decide, who would advance to the finals, which Shiozaki won on August 27.
 On September 3, Shiozaki defeated Kenoh in the finals to win the N-1 Victory.
 On September 24 at Grand Ship In Nagoya, Shiozaki unsuccessfully challenged Jake Lee for the GHC Heavyweight Championship.
 On September 30, 2025, it was announced that Shiozaki was leaving NOAH after he decided not to renew his contract, ending his 10 year tenure with the company.

 Return to AJPW (2025–present)

 On October 11, 2025, Shiozaki returned to AJPW after ten years, where he was revealed as the newest member of the HAVOC stable.
 Shiozaki then teamed with stablemate Shotaro Ashino to face Kento Miyahara and Hideki Suzuki, which ended in a disqualification victory after Miyahara attacked Shiozaki with a steel chair.
 After the match, Shiozaki proceeded to challenge Miyahara to a match for the Triple Crown Heavyweight Championship.
+On January 2, 2026, Shiozaki announced that he had officially signed with AJPW, becoming a full-time member of the roster.